-Jambugasdhoshuge is registered to a family of 12 and the construction of the 11 storey building is expected to provide housing for the family.
+The construction of the 11 storey building is expected to provide housing for the family.
 In addition, the project will also increase land available for commercial purposes in Male'.

 The objective of the project is to improve living conditions and create opportunities for income for the family through the development of a multi-purpose building that can be used for living as well as commercial purposes.